odysseusdev/portfolio/__projects/am-i-drunk.md

 ## Overview

-A web application to assist you in estimating your current Blood Alcohol Concentration (BAC), as well and provide an indication of how long it will take before you can drive.
+A web application to assist you in estimating your current Blood Alcohol Concentration (BAC), as well as provide an indication of how long it will take before you can drive.

 ## Background